17 Apr TEACHING SPECIAL NEEDS TRUSTS AT THE MIAMI-DADE COUNTY PROBATE COURT

 In an effort to help teach these case managers about probate and guardianship procedure, experienced probate and guardianship attorneys have held special sessions on various topics such as Summary Administration and Accountings for Guardianship.
 These training sessions have been video taped for future use by new attorneys.

-In February, 2014, Leonard E. Mondschein, J.D., LL.M, CAP, from The Elder Law Center of Mondschein and Mondschein, P.A., prepared a program and spoke to these new lawyers on the topic of Special Needs Trusts.
+In February, 2014, Leonard E. Mondschein, J.D., LL.M, CELA, CAP, NAELA FELLOW, from The Elder Law Center of Mondschein and Mondschein, P.A., prepared a program and spoke to these new lawyers on the topic of Special Needs Trusts.
 The approximately one hour video explains the different types of Special Needs Trusts and how they are used.
 In addition, the video discusses Medicaid and other Public Benefits, as well as the proper pleadings when presenting these trusts to the Court.

 Special Needs Trusts are a complex practice area involving Medicaid and other Public Benefits, Probate, Guardianship, Real Estate and the proper drafting of Wills and Trusts.
 After watching this informative video, please contact the Elder Law Center of Mondschein and Mondschein, P.A. for more information.